CCA OREGON ADVOCACY RESULTS AND GOALS

 - The risk of extinction for Wild Willamette River Winter Steelhead has fallen from 90% to 10% in just over a year since removals began!

-In addition to protecting and growing our recent successes, there are other important issues CCA Oregon is tracking as we head into 2020
+In addition to protecting and growing our recent successes, there are other important issues CCA Oregon is tracking

 - Improved partnerships with ODFW and the ODFW Commission